-Varicose veins are associated with the presence of large, dilated and twisting blood vessels on different parts of the body.
-Although many people have a perception that varicose veins can occur at any part of the body, especially where excessive pressure causes a weakness in the walls which causes blood vessels to swell.
+Varicose veins are associated with large, dilated, and twisting blood vessels on different body parts.
+Although many people perceive varicose veins can occur at any part of the body, especially where excessive pressure causes a weakness in the walls which causes blood vessels to swell.
 Any person can get varicose veins irrespective of your gender and age.

 Some of the risk factors that increase the chances of an individual getting varicose veins to include;

-Genetics – Varicose veins is a disorder that is likely to feature in different members of the same family, which is similar to other conditions like cancer.
+Genetics – Varicose veins is a disorder that is likely to feature in different family members, similar to other conditions like cancer.
 Information from scholarly reviewed journals indicates that there is 90% chance that you will get veins problems if both of your parents had experienced the same problem.
 The chances drastically reduce if only one of your parents had suffered from varicose veins.

 Occupation – it has been discovered that individuals whose work involves standing for larger periods during the day or night, they are likely to have veins problems.
 This is brought about by the fact that veins have to work against gravity to push the blood back to the heart when one is standing.
 It is a common aspect to find people in specific occupations recording high incidences of varicose veins.